 FLAGSHIP has been formed by three organisations which were founded in Leeds to support vulnerable young people, the homeless and ex-offenders.
-GIPSIL is the lead agency delivering and managing the contract with delivery partners Leeds Housing Concern (LHC) and Foundation.
+GIPSIL is the lead agency delivering and managing the contract with delivery partners Turning Lives Around and Foundation.
 Between us, we have almost 100 years’ experience of working with excluded groups in Leeds and a deep commitment to working in partnership with Leeds City Council, statutory and third sector agencies to address the issues faced by young people at risk, young offenders, care leavers and teenage parents.

 These organisations bring specialisms in working with Care Leavers, Teenage Parents, BME communities, victims of domestic violence & sexual exploitation, Young Offenders and substance use.
 GIPSIL’s Engagement and Welfare Advice Service which holds the Advice Quality Standard.